Sematre/typst-letter-pro/src/lib.typ

 /// - stamp (boolean): This will increase the annotations box size is by two lines in order to provide more room for the postage stamp that will be displayed below the sender.
 /// - annotations (content, none): The annotations box that will be displayed below the sender (or the stamp if enabled).
 ///
-/// - information_box (content, none): The information box that will be displayed below below the header on the right.
+/// - information-box (content, none): The information box that will be displayed below below the header on the right.
-/// - reference_signs (array, none): The reference signs that will be displayed below below the the address box.
+/// - reference-signs (array, none): The reference signs that will be displayed below below the the address box.
 The array has to be a collection of tuples with 2 content elements.
 ///
 ///   Example:
 ///   ```typ